Journal of Samuel Kiechel

 Travelling Around Walcheren Island

 Jacob van Deventer mapped the towns and cities on Walcheren.
 The maps are drawn in plan view, showing the streets, canals and roads leading in and out of each place.
-As Walcheren was a small island, it is possible — considering the geographical location of each place relative to the others — to follow the roads Kiechel took around the island on van Deventer’s maps.
+As Walcheren was a small island, it is possible — considering the geographical location of each place relative to the others — to follow the route Kiechel took around the island on van Deventer’s maps.

-After a short break, Kiechel walked another mile to Middelburg, the capital of Zeeland, situated in the middle of the island.
-According to the traveller, Middelburg was a large and densely populated city.
+According to our traveller, Middelburg, the capital of Zeeland, is situated in the middle of the island.
+It is a large and densely populated city.
 However, Kiechel saw many houses that had been destroyed and not rebuilt.
-The siege of 1572-1574 may have caused the damage.
-During the Eighty Years’ War, Middelburg was the last city held by the Spanish on Walcheren.
-Dutch rebels besieged it, and eventually, the city surrendered.

 Middelburg, 1575

-A bird’s-eye view in the second volume of the “Civitates Orbis Terrarum” shows Middelburg as a fortified city with large open spaces inside the walls.
-This volume of the “Civitates” was first published in 1575, and depending on when the print was made, it might depict the city after the siege.
-The open areas suggest this possibility.
-While small gardens were not uncommon in medieval and early modern cities, the norm was that construction space for houses was usually limited, especially in a busy trading port.
+A bird’s-eye view in the second volume of the Civitates Orbis Terrarum depicts Middelburg as a fortified city with large open spaces inside the walls.
+This volume of the Civitates was first published in 1575, and depending on when the print was made, it may show the city before or after the siege.
 At the bottom of the image are Middelburg’s harbour and the canal leading to the sea.
-Ships are moored on the canal and within the city, but they are of moderate size.
-Nevertheless, Middelburg recovered from the siege and went on to become one of the wealthiest and largest cities in the Dutch Republic during the seventeenth century.
+Ships are moored along the canal and within the city.

 Vlissingen